ShrinithaMonica/dochub/README.md

 ## 📦 Running the Backend Locally

-> Make sure PostgreSQL, Redis, and Elasticsearch are running (via Docker).
+> Make sure PostgreSQL, and Elasticsearch are running (via Docker).